-Our most common contract is for a balanced investment objective, under which Beacon's fee amounts to annual compensation of 1% of the first \$500,000 of the market value of securities and cash in the client's account, 3/4 of 1% of the next \$2,500,000 and a fee to be negotiated for assets in excess of \$3,000,000.
+Our most common contract is for a balanced investment objective, under which Beacon's fee amounts to annual compensation of 1% of the first \$500,000 of the market value of securities and cash in the client's account, 3/4 of 1% of the next \$2,500,000 and a fee to be negotiated for assets more than \$3,000,000.
 Other objectives have different schedules as follows:

-- Equity Investment Objective: 1.00% of the first \$1,000,000 of assets under management, 3/4 of 1% of the next \$3 million, 1/2 of 1% of the next \$3 million, 3/8 of 1% of the next \$3 million and a fee to be negotiated for assets in excess of \$10 million. - Specialty Investment Objective: 1.25% of the first \$500,000 of assets under management, 1% of the next \$1,500,000 and a fee to be negotiated for assets in excess of \$2,000,000. - Fixed Income Investment Objective: 0.75% of the first \$500,000 of assets under management, .60 of 1% thereafter.
+- Equity Investment Objective: 1.00% of the first \$1,000,000 of assets under management, 3/4 of 1% of the next \$3 million, 1/2 of 1% of the next \$3 million, 3/8 of 1% of the next \$3 million and a fee to be negotiated for assets more than \$10 million. - Specialty Investment Objective: 1.25% of the first \$500,000 of assets under management, 1% of the next \$1,500,000, and a fee to be negotiated for assets more than \$2,000,000. - Fixed Income Investment Objective: 0.75% of the first \$500,000 of assets under management, .60 of 1% thereafter.

-The foregoing formulae constitute the maximum permissible fee chargeable under the respective contracts.
+The preceding formulae constitutes the maximum permissible fee chargeable under the respective contracts.
 Under certain circumstances, at Beacon's sole discretion, the fee calculation may be adjusted to exclude certain assets or asset classes, which would result in a discounted fee.
 The nature and extent of the fee reduction shall be made available to the client upon request.
 The formulae above refer to discretionary management arrangements.
 All non-discretionary agreements are subject to negotiation at slightly higher levels (see Investment Discretion below).
 While the above schedules represent our standard fee arrangements, adjustments may be negotiated as circumstances warrant.
 In addition to the above fees schedule based on assets under management, Beacon Capital has in the past agreed to provide its services on an hourly basis when the normal fee calculation would produce an inequitable or distorted result.
 On these rare occasions, the fee is negotiated with the client and is generally payable quarterly in arrears.

 Our preferred and prevalent practice is to arrange for the custodian of our clients' assets to deduct our fees from client accounts quarterly in advance.
-Our experience with alternative arrangements has been less than satisfactory but would be considered under special circumstances.
+Alternative arrangements may be considered under special circumstances.
 In the event a pre-paid fee needs to be refunded due to the premature termination of the management agreement, we will prorate the fee for that portion of the quarter prior to termination and promptly return the unearned portion by check to the client or by credit to their custodial account.

 The fee structures above constitute Beacon Capital's sole compensation.
 We receive no commissions, kickbacks, or other direct compensation from managing our clients' accounts.
-Under no circumstances are our fees computed on the basis of a share of capital gains upon or capital appreciation of clients' funds, or any other variety of performance-based compensation.
+Under no circumstances are our fees computed based on a share of capital gains upon or capital appreciation of clients' funds, or any other variety of performance-based compensation.
 We do receive indirect benefits from the custodians who safeguard our clients' accounts.
 These benefits may include access to research and administrative tools that we can employ to better serve our clients' needs.
 (See Brokerage Practices.)